 Can I get into Canada with a driver’s license?

-If you are driving across the border, you will definitely need your driver’s license.
+If you are driving across the border, you will definitely need your driver’s license for operating a vehicle.
 If you are flying or sailing, bring your license in case you rent a car or drive another vehicle while in Canada.
 And if you want to go to a bar, a license or ID is much less cumbersome to carry than a passport book.

 Can I travel to Canada with my US birth certificate?